In this section

 Approaches to treatment

-Intensive outpatient treatment is for children who need a little more help making the transition to their healthy lifestyle.
-In this case, your child has several appointments with us over the course of 3 to 5 days.
+Intensive outpatient treatment is for children who need additional help generalizing gains from the clinic to outpatient home environment.
+In this case, your child has several appointments with us over the course of 5 days.

 Make an appointment